-The Census Bureau reports that as of 2013, 20% of the U.S. population was over 60 years old, which means that almost 63 million people are reaching an age when they will need increased medical care.
+According to the 2020 Census, 22% of the U.S. population was 60 years old or older, which means that more than 74 million people have reached an age when they will need increased medical care.

-The baby boomer population, the group born between 1946 and 1964, is comprised of approximately 74 million people who have just reached retirement age.
+The baby boomer population, the group born between 1946 and 1964, is comprised of more than 71 million people who have already reached retirement age or will soon reach retirement.
 As this population grows older, they will be faced with common healthcare issues such as heart conditions, arthritis, and Alzheimer's that may require hospitalization, long-term, or at-home nursing care.
 Aging baby boomers and advances in life-saving and life-extending technologies will increase the demand for healthcare and nursing.
-Additionally, the Affordable Care Act, which expands access to healthcare for millions of Americans, has further increase the demand, although with the election of Donald J. Trump, this increase may not be sustained.
+Additionally, the Affordable Care Act, which expands access to healthcare for millions of Americans, has further increased the demand.